 - 1 cup chocolate dark, milk or white, cut into small pieces

 - 2 teaspoons butter

-Wash the strawberries under cold water, dry well and lay them on a dry kitchen towel.
+- Wash 24 medium strawberries under cold water, dry well and lay them on a dry kitchen towel.
 Line a tray with parchment paper.